Rated 4.9 out of 23603 reviews

 Water Quality

 • If your tap water is testing high for unwanted chemical or metal contamination, the problem may be in your home.
-Some materials that were used in plumbing pipes, fittings, valves, and soldering back in the day are no longer holding up.
+Some materials used in plumbing pipes, fittings, valves, and soldering back in the day are no longer holding up.

 • Galvanized steel pipes, in particular, have corrosive components that can leach heavy metals into your drinking water.